laravel/docs/mail.md

 <a name="introduction"></a>
 ## Introduction

 Sending email doesn't have to be complicated.
 Laravel provides a clean, simple email API powered by the popular [Symfony Mailer](https://symfony.com/doc/7.0/mailer.html) component.
-Laravel and Symfony Mailer provide drivers for sending email via SMTP, Mailgun, Postmark, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Laravel and Symfony Mailer provide drivers for sending email via SMTP, Mailgun, Postmark, Resend, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

 <a name="configuration"></a>
 ### Configuration